tbradbury/learning-site/md-posts/add-seo.md

 };
 ```

-The code ensures a new script is called when Next build, this script will genterate the sitemap.
+The code ensures a new script is called when Next build is run, this script will genterate the sitemap.

 Next create the `generateSiteMap.js` file in the lib folder.